ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Verifier implementations MUST exhibit the same externally visible behavior as described in this specification.
 They are not required to use the same internal representation or evaluation order described by this specification.

+Important: The Verifier's objective is to produce a list of properties that describe the Attester's presumed actual state.

 ## Appraisal Procedure {#sec-appraisal-procedure}

 The appraisal procedure is divided into several logical phases for clarity.